Kellen Moore: Dallas Cowboys

-On September 6, 2015, Moore was signed by the Dallas Cowboys to the team's practice squad, reuniting with former Lions offensive coordinator Scott Linehan.
+On September 6, 2015, Moore was signed to the Dallas Cowboys' practice squad, reuniting with former Lions offensive coordinator Scott Linehan.
 After Tony Romo first fractured his left collarbone, he was promoted to the active roster to serve as Brandon Weeden's backup on September 23.
-He was the team's backup for two games, until the Cowboys acquired quarterback Matt Cassel.
-On November 10, he was waived and re-signed two days later to the practice squad.
+Moore was the team's backup for two games, until the Cowboys acquired quarterback Matt Cassel.
+On November 10, Moore was waived and re-signed two days later to the practice squad.

-After Romo suffered a second fracture of the collarbone on a Thanksgiving loss against the Carolina Panthers, Moore was promoted to the active roster on December 2, to serve as Cassel's backup.
-During Romo's absence, the Cowboys tried relying on backup quarterbacks Weeden (0–3) and Cassel (1–6), but weren't successful.
+After Romo suffered a second fracture of the collarbone in a Thanksgiving loss against the Carolina Panthers, Moore was promoted to the active roster on December 2 to serve as Cassel's backup.
+During Romo's absence, the Cowboys tried relying on backup quarterbacks Weeden (0–3) and Cassel (1–6), but were unsuccessful.

 On December 19, Moore played in his first career regular season game against the New York Jets, replacing an ineffective Cassel.
 Moore's second career NFL pass was intercepted by Marcus Gilchrist.
 On the next drive, Moore threw his first career touchdown, connecting with Dez Bryant.
 He was intercepted two more times in the second half, including once in the end zone, when the Cowboys had a chance to go ahead 17–9 in the third quarter.

-The loss against the Jets officially eliminated the Cowboys from playoff contention, so the organization decided to use the last two games to audition Moore.
-His first career start came the following week against the Buffalo Bills, completing 13 of 31 passes and throwing a third quarter interception to AJ Tarpley as the Cowboys lost 16–6.
+The loss against the Jets officially eliminated the Cowboys from playoff contention, which led the organization to decide to use the last two regular season games to audition Moore.
+His first career start came the following week against the Buffalo Bills, completing 13-of-31 passes and throwing a third quarter interception to AJ Tarpley as the Cowboys lost 16–6.

-In his first home start, playing against the Washington Redskins, he threw for 435 yards, 3 touchdowns, and 2 interceptions in a 34–23 loss.
-He became the fifth quarterback in team history to throw for 400 or more yards in a single game and also passed for the sixth-most yards in team history for a single game.
+In his first home start, playing against the Washington Redskins, Moore threw for 435 yards, three touchdowns, and two interceptions during the 34–23 loss.
+He became the fifth quarterback in team history to throw for 400 or more yards in a single game and also passed for the sixth-most yards in team history in a single game.

-In 2016, he suffered a fractured fibula on his right leg during a training camp practice on August 2 and was placed on injured reserve on August 30.
+In 2016, Moore suffered a fractured fibula on his right leg during a training camp practice on August 2 and was placed on injured reserve on August 30.

 On March 20, 2017, Moore re-signed with the Cowboys.
-He was released by the Cowboys on September 2, 2017, but was re-signed on September 5, 2017.
-He was released on October 26, 2017 and re-signed to the practice squad.
+He was released by the Cowboys on September 2, but was re-signed three days later.
+He was released on October 26 and re-signed to the practice squad.

+Retirement

 In 2018, Moore retired from the NFL.
 Following his retirement, Moore was the last left-handed quarterback to play in the NFL until Tua Tagovailoa in 2020.